Decompositions of commutative monoid congruences and binomial ideals: Introduction

 \begin{example} All of the congruences depicted in Example~\ref{e:msri} are primary, but the first three are visibly more homogeneous: in each one, the non-nil rows all look the same.
 In fact, the fourth congruence is the \emph{common refinement} (Section~\ref{s:primary}) of the first three.
-This is equivalent to saying that the fourth binomial ideal equals the intersection of the first three---this is the mesoprimary decomposition from Example~\ref{e:unital}---since the ideals in question are all unital and contain monomials; see Remark~\ref{r:unital} and Theorem~\ref{t:chain}. \end{example}
+This is equivalent, given that all of the ideals (and their intersection) are binomial, to saying that the fourth binomial ideal equals the intersection of the first three, since the ideals in question are all unital and contain monomials; see Remark~\ref{r:unital} and Theorem~\ref{t:chain}.
+This intersection is the mesoprimary decomposition from Example~\ref{e:unital}. \end{example}

-Given the role of primary (binomial) ideals in the setting of primary decomposition over noetherian (monoid) rings, it would be reasonable to seek a theory of ``primitive decomposition'' for congruences, since primary binomial ideals induce \emph{primitive} congruences (Definition~\ref{d:prim*} and Theorem~\ref{t:til}).
-However, congruences usually do not admit expressions as intersections (common refinements) of primitive congruences.
-The reason stems from the same phenomenon that requires one to assume, for binomial primary decomposition, that the base field is algebraically closed: even ideals generated by unital binomials usually require nontrivial roots of unity.
+Primary binomial ideals in characteristic zero induce \emph{primitive} congruences (Definition~\ref{d:prim*} and Theorem~\ref{t:til}), but congruences usually do not admit expressions as intersections (common refinements) of primitive congruences.
+The reason stems from the same phenomenon that requires one to assume, for binomial primary decomposition, that the base field is algebraically closed: decompositions of ideals generated by binomials---even unital ones---usually require nontrivial roots of unity.
 Viewed another way, the arithmetic part of binomial primary decomposition has a combinatorial ramification: intersecting multiple primary ideals inducing the same primitive congruence results in a single mesoprimary ideal whose associated prime congruence has finite index in the primitive one (Proposition~\ref{p:mesoprimcomp}).
 In essence, primary congruences on~$Q$ are too coarse to reflect binomial primary decomposition in~$\kk[Q]$ accurately, and primitive congruences on~$Q$ are too fine, requiring additional arithmetic data from~$\kk$ to resolve otherwise indistinguishable associated primes in~$\kk[Q]$.

+An additional layer of complication arises from the fact that primary binomial ideals in positive characteristic need not induce nicely filtered congruences (Example~\ref{e:primary=/=>mesoprimary}).
+The reason for this failure is not under our control: the ideal $\<(x-1)^p, y(x-1), y^2\>$ happens to be primary, the ideal $\<x^p-1, y(x-1), y^2\>$ happens to be binomial, and---accidentially, one may conclude---they coincide in characteristic~$p$.
+This highlights that even the ``binomiality'' of a ring-theoretic construction can depend on the characteristic, and consequently no study of binomial ideals can skirt the resulting distinctions.